laonix/hopping-race-tracks/README.md

 The `FCost` is the sum of `GCost` and `HCost`.
 It is the main basis for the priority queue to determine the next best square to explore.
 If the `FCost` is equal for two squares, the square with the lower `HCost` is chosen.

 The solution uses a pool of workers to process the test cases concurrently after reading the input file.
-_**Note**: the solution might be improved by passing each test case to processing workers as soon as it's read from the input file.
-For now, the solution would fail if any sort of inconsistency is found in the input file, so no test cases will be processed._

 ## Running the Solution